$\texttt{tdescore}$: An Accurate Photometric Classifier for Tidal Disruption Events: Feature Extraction

 \subsection{Additional features}

 In addition to parameters directly extracted from the ZTF photometry, additional contextual information is extracted for each source.
-The ZTF alerts themselves \citep{ztf_data, zads} provide the \texttt{sgscore} value of the apparent host for the source, and each individual detection also contains:
+The ZTF alerts themselves \citep{ztf_data, zads} provide the catalogued `\texttt{sgscore}' value for the source host (a binary machine-learning classification score based on morphology to distinguish stars from galaxies \citep{sgscore}).
+Each individual detection also contains:

 \begin{itemize} \item \textbf{distpsnr1} - distance of detection to PS1 host in arcseconds, from which we calculate a median. \item \textbf{distnr} - pixel distance to nearest source in reference image, from which we calculate a median. \item \textbf{sumrat} - The ratio of summed pixels values in a detection to the sum of absolute pixel values, serving as a proxy for yin-yang subtraction artefacts.
 We calculate a median sumrat for each source. \item \textbf{classtar} - Star/Galaxy classification score from \texttt{SourceExtractor} \citep{sextractor}. \item \textbf{isdiffpos} - boolean value for whether the detection is positive or negative, from which we calculate an overall fraction of positive detections. \end{itemize}